 Directors

 Dr. Dilkina’s work focuses on challenging computational problems in sustainability and sustainable development, particularly decision and optimization problems.
 She is interested in network design problems as they arise in large-scale wildlife conservation planning and urban planning.
+She is a USC CREATE research fellow.
 Dr. Dilkina received her PhD in Computer Science from Cornell University.

 Dr. Rice is an expert in social network science and theory, and community-based research.
 His main focus is on youth homelessness and social network influence on risk-taking behaviors and resilience.
 He cofounded CAIS as a new home for AI and social work to create novel solutions to major social problems.
 Dr. Rice earned his PhD in Sociology from Stanford University.